All Episodes

 Ronald Reagan was the leader of a movement in addition to being the president of the United States.

-Somehow, uh some people think that Bush is not that.
+Somehow, some people think that Bush is not that.

-And it's like the the latest, the latest that's come down the pike about Harriet Myers, by the way, is not Rove.
+And it's like the latest has come down the pike about Harriet Myers, by the way, is not Rove.

 The guy being blamed for Harriet Myers is Andrew Card.